About the Artist & Staff

 Jeff’s writing and activist work has lately been seriously diminished due to chronic health issues.
 But he still loves supporting the radical social justice work that brought him to RLM Arts many years ago!

-Jaime (she/her) is RLM Arts’ Minister of Operations.
-She’s done a little bit of everything at the shop off-and-on since joining on a fill-in basis in 2012, and currently works remotely from the RLM Great Plains Bureau.
-One of her main roles includes the design tasks involved in turning Ricardo’s art into posters, cards, puzzles, zines, or whatever else.
-She also helps manage this website and solve printer malfunctions, among other work.
-She’s grateful for the creativity and flexibility working at RLM Arts allows for, and spends some of her free time in outdoor adventures, watching the birds, making zines, and cheering on women’s sports, all whilst scheming towards a future without cops, bosses or landlords.
+(she/her) is RLM Arts’ Minister of Product Development.
+She’s done a little bit of everything at the shop off-and-on since joining on a fill-in basis in 2012, and after 20 years in Minneapolis now works remotely from the RLM Great Plains Bureau.
+As RLM’s lead graphic designer, she helps turn Ricardo’s art into posters, cards, puzzles, shirts, zines, and more, as well as helping bring your custom button ideas to life.
+Jaime also helps manage this website and for three years has been the designer for the Liberation Calendar.
+She’s grateful for the creativity and flexibility working at RLM Arts allows for, and spends some of her free time in outdoor adventures, watching birds, making zines, and cheering on women’s sports, all whilst autonomously scheming towards a future without cops, bosses or landlords.